lchen23/brandloyalty/README.md

 ## Introduction

 During my time as an Insight Health Data Science Fellow, I consulted with [The Flex Company](https://flexfits.com/), a leader in innovation in femine care, making innovative products for women on their period.
 Their mission is to reimagine and deliver life-changing period products for women everywhere.
 Prior to joining Insight, I received my Ph.D. from the Department of Applied Physics at Stanford University, worked as a post-doctoral fellow and research scientist in Lawrence Berkeley National Lab.
 As I prepared for my transition to industry, I became fascinated by how data analytics can be used to help business get to know their customers well, respond quickly to their customers' needs and make smart marketing decisions.
 I was therefore excited by the opportunity to work with Flex to learn more about capturing marketing insights from user surveys.
-Links to my slides can be found [here](https://docs.google.com/presentation/d/1Ccj7kysmJDRhyKcxaT2dNXoE31HjQyl2l09OQrkjC9Y/edit#slide=id.g2f2e832eb4_0_5) and my webapp can be found [here](http://viz.services).
+Links to my slides can be found [here](https://docs.google.com/presentation/d/1Ccj7kysmJDRhyKcxaT2dNXoE31HjQyl2l09OQrkjC9Y/edit#slide=id.g2f2e832eb4_0_5).

 ## Problem formulation